legopitstop/JSON-Schemas/UPDATES.md

 ## Logs

+### (10/28/2022)
+- Removed deprived schemas
+- Java Edition schemas are now deprived and will be removed in the next release.
+Use [Data-pack helper Plus](https://marketplace.visualstudio.com/items?itemName=SPGoding.datapack-language-server) extension for VSCode.

 ### (03/03/2021)
 Added `Java Edition Schemas`

 ### (02/03/2021)
-Updates for beta 1.16.210.58. added `"minecraft:render_offsets"` to data driven items. made `"format_version"` take in any string, number instead of enum. it will still recomend common versions. https://feedback.minecraft.net/hc/en-us/articles/360056026212
+Updates for beta 1.16.210.58. added `minecraft:render_offsets` to data-driven items. made `"format_version"` take in any string, or number instead of an enum. it will still recommend common versions. https://feedback.minecraft.net/hc/en-us/articles/360056026212

 ### (01/20/2021)
-Bunch of other updates including updating for beta 1.16.210.56 added `"ignore_game_mode"` for block event responcse `"decresement_stack"`, set to false by default.
+A bunch of other updates including updating for beta 1.16.210.56 added `"ignore_game_mode"` for block event response `"decresement_stack"`, set to false by default.
 Thus `"decrement_stack"` no longer decreases the item stack when playing in Creative by default . https://feedback.minecraft.net/hc/en-us/articles/360055733571

 ### (12/10/2020)